 A lot of the food is homegrown at Jade Mountain’s very own garden, while the items they can’t grow are typically sourced locally to benefit the community.

 Guests at Jade Mountain also have full access to Anse Chastanet restaurants, which is their sister property down the mountain.
 Anse Chastanet has more than five restaurants to choose from and most are beach front.
 It’s great to have the best of both worlds here.

-I should also note that all the food, wine, beer, and cocktails you could possibly want are included in the all-inclusive plane at Jade Mountain.
-However, it’s also possible to book plans without alcohol or half board meal plans OR just book breakfast only and eat the rest of your meals in town if you really prefer.
-I would suggest at least going with a half board option as I think it would be too much of a pain to always have to leave the resort for food.
-It’s at least a 15 minute drive to town from here.
+I should also note that all the food, wine, beer, and cocktails you could want are included in the all-inclusive plan at Jade Mountain Resort.
+However, it’s also possible to book plans without alcohol or half board meal plans OR book breakfast only and eat the rest of your meals in town if you really prefer.
+I would suggest going with a half board option as I think it would be too much of pain always to have to leave the resort for food.
+It’s at least a 15-minute drive to town from here.

-Just like everything else at Jade Mountain, the staff never disappointed.
+Just like everything else at this well reviewed all inclusive resort, the staff at Jade Mountain resort never disappointed.
 At all times the staff was courteous, prompt, and so helpful and polite.
 I loved seeing their smiling faces every day.

 We also learned that almost all staff at Jade Mountain are local Saint Lucian’s and that they have one of the lowest turnover rates for jobs on the island.
 Yes, we truly felt that everyone loved their jobs and their lives here!

 Our favorite staff members were the attentive manager, Jonathan, who always made sure we were accounted for.
 Also, our Major Domos, which were our personal room butlers for the duration of our stay.
 They were always on call for guests and happy to attend to the needs of visitors.
 They even brought me ear drops at 11 pm as I could sense an ear infection coming on.
 It was hard to get that kind of service anywhere!